NVIDIA-Merlin/HugeCTR/docs/source/api/python_interface.md

 hugectr.Model.summary()
 ```

 This method takes no extra arguments and prints a string summary of the model.
 Users can have an overview of the model structure with this method.
+Please NOTE that the first dimension of displayed tensors is the per-GPU batchsize.

 ***